 Cyberattacks are a growing concern for businesses of all sizes.
 Since the early days of the commercial internet, companies have been trying to find ways to improve security.
-It used to be that, security involved installing basic firewalls and intrusion detection systems.
-However, as networks and the Internet have become more complex and businesses have become more reliant on technology, keeping networks and systems secure has become more challenging.
+Security used to involve installing basic firewalls and intrusion detection systems, but as networks and the Internet have become more complex and businesses have become more reliant on technology, securing networks and systems has become more challenging.

 With technology, organizations can intelligently segment network and infrastructure assets regardless of their location, whether on-premises or on multiple clouds.
 Once data is classified, network access control solutions can be used to create logical network segments by grouping applications and like data together to limit access to a specific group of users and devices.
 Dynamic and granular access control is established by continuously monitoring the trust level and adapting the security policy accordingly.